Heathrow (hamlet): Sipson Green earthworks

 Certain Ordnance Survey maps before the Second World War, closer to Sipson Green and the adjoining Harlington Corner (localities of the Bath Road), show an earthwork, 300 metres due south of where New Road, Harlington meets the Bath Road, that had been excavated in 1723 by order of William Stukeley.
 He believed it to have been a Roman settlement, and named it "Caesar's Camp".

 General Roy's western baseline

 In 1784 General William Roy chose the orchard of King's Arbour to be one end of first base line of the Anglo-French Survey (1784–1790) trigonometrical survey for the first triangles of a triangulation grid reaching across the English Channel.
-He chose Hounslow Heath for his lines it was near-flat, near barracks and about 15 miles from the Royal Observatory.
+He chose Hounslow Heath for his lines as it was near-flat, near barracks and about 15 miles from the Royal Observatory.
 The east/south end was the Poor House in Hampton.
 The ends were originally marked by vertical wooden pipes (which could support flagstaffs), but in the resurvey of 1791 they were found to be rotting and were replaced by upright cannon heads which are still to be seen.

 The marker and landmarks on the Bath Road enables visitors and historians to picture features on old maps when visiting today's airport, without the use of grid references.